chef/chef-web-docs/chef_master/source/platform_overview.rst

 Configuring nodes with Chef Infra Client
 -----------------------------------------------------
 Chef Infra is constructed so that most of the computational effort occurs on the nodes rather than on the Chef Infra Server.
-A node represents a server and is typically a virtual machine, container instance, or physical server.
-Basically, it's any compute resource in your infrastructure that's managed by Chef.
-All nodes have Chef Infra Client installed on them.
+A node represents any system you manage and is typically a virtual machine, container instance, or physical server.
+Basically, it's any compute resource in your infrastructure that's managed by Chef Infra.
+All nodes have Chef Infra Client installed on them, and Chef Infra Client is available for multiple platforms including Linux, macOS, Windows, AIX, and Solaris.

 Periodically, Chef Infra Client contacts the Chef Infra Server to retrieve the latest cookbooks.
 If (and only if) the current state of the node doesn't conform to what the cookbook says it should be, Chef Infra Client executes the cookbook instructions.
 This iterative process ensures that the network as a whole converges to the state envisioned by business policy.